 - A strong record of scholarly publishing, constituting a significant contribution to the literature;

-- Evidence of valuable service at national or international levels.
-Local and regional service may also contribute.
+- Evidence of valuable service at local, regional, and national levels.
+International contributions are laudable.

 Candidates for promotion to Professor shall demonstrate promise fulfilled, including attaining national and/or international stature through: